 Lake George and its many activities are just a short drive away.
 The Ocala National Forest is also notable for its extensive off-road trail system catering to both ATV enthusiasts and Jeeps, as well as being a traditional destination for deer hunters from around Central Florida.
 These opportunities are available nearby.

 Visitors love swimming in a warm natural pool found in the day use area.
 Canoeing is also extremely popular year-round.
 The 7-mile journey down Juniper Run offers a unique perspective on the Juniper Prairie Wilderness.
-Private canoes can be used, or canoes can be rented from the concessionaire.
+Private canoes can be used, but no inflatables are allowed.

 Back on land, campers can spend a day in the woods on a segment of the statewide Florida Trail, or walk a shorter nature trail within the facility.
 Interpretive programs are available during summer months.